IBM-Cloud/jpetstore-kubernetes/README.md

 Learn more: [Analyze logs and monitor the health of Kubernetes applications](https://console.bluemix.net/docs/tutorials/kubernetes-log-analysis-kibana.html)
 ### Load Generation for demo purposes

-In a demo situation you might want to generate load for your application (it will help illustrate the various features in the dashboard).
+In a demo situation, you might want to generate load for your application (it will help illustrate the various features in the dashboard).
 This can be done through the loadtest package:

 ```shell
 # Use npm to install loadtest